reactormonk/rango/_posts/2009-11-24-announcing-rango.md

 tags: [announcement]
 ---

-I am happy to announce the first usable release of my new framework Rango.
-Rango is small MVC framework inspired by Merb and Django builded on top of Rack.
-It's clean, simple and it's trying to be as agnostic as possible.
+*I am happy to announce the first public release of my new framework Rango.
+Rango is a small MVC framework inspired by Merb and Django builded on top of Rack.
+It's clean, simple and it's trying to be as agnostic as possible.*

 Why I decided to Write Rango?
 -----------------------------
-For few years I was happily using Merb and I has absolutely no intention to write my own framework.
-But then we received the "Christmas gift" from Engine Yard telling us Merb won't be developed and supported anymore.
+For few years I was happily using [Merb](http://github.com/merb/merb) and I has absolutely no intention to write my own framework.
+But then we obtained the "Christmas gift" from Engine Yard telling us Merb won't be developed and supported anymore.
 Mery Christmas really.
 So I started to look for a new framework.

-There are more than few Ruby frameworks, but just few of them are propriete for developing big applications.
-You like Sinatra, do you?
-You can write your blog in it, but would you like to write bigger e-shop in Sinatra?
+There are more than few Ruby frameworks, but just few of them are suitable for developing big applications.
+You like [Sinatra](http://github.com/sinatra/sinatra), do you?
+You can write your blog in it, but would you like to write bigger e-shop in it?
 I guess not.

-And this is where Rango comes.
+And this is where [Rango](http://github.com/botanicus/rango) comes.
 It's lightweight framework, but it's intended to be decent solution even for big sites.
 But because it's still lightweight and very flexible, you can build small applications in it and it won't be an overkill.

 Why You May Be Interested In Using Rango?
 -----------------------------------------